toby-l-baker/cooperative-exploration/README.md

 ## To-Do

 1. Implement ExplorerServer and ExplorerClient to communicate
    1. ExplorerClient indicates it needs a target
    2. ExplorerServer uses its known list of frontiers and robot location to decide waypoint
    3. ExplorerClient takes job and travels to waypoint
 2. Integrate map merging package
    1. Each robot's gmapping system should create their own map (/robot0/map, /robot0/map\_metadata)
    2. The multirobot\_map\_merge package should combine the maps and publish a uniform map to /map
    3. Each robot's move\_base node can listen to the global /map topic to understand where they are

 ### Tarkan

 #### Accomplished

-1. Created map package
-1. Created launchers package
+1. Created packages (map for maps, launchers for launch files, nodes for general nodes)
 2. Created a basic map that captures some of our simplest use cases
-1. Add a robot to stdr sim in the launch file in launchers
+1. Add a robot with sensor to stdr sim in the launch file in launchers
-2. Add a sensor to that robot in the launch file in launchers
 1. Add a launch file that starts teleop control for a given robot
 1. Created a node to measure current path length of a robot
-1. Started basic explorer package that provides a place for explorer code to go
+1. Started explorer package
-1. Try out Move Base on the simulation, maybe in conjunction with above
+   1. ExploreServer and ExplorerClient class shells
-1. Started MapListener to listen to and parse maps
+   1. MapListener class shell to listen to and parse maps
+1. Integrated move\_base with STDR sim

 #### Planned